 Community Planning + Conservation

 Navigating the process of obtaining permits, approvals and environmental certification can be daunting.
-We are experienced in managing large project teams and working in a collaborative way to craft development and conservation strategies, and to lead the process through implementation.
+We are experienced in managing large project teams and working in a collaborative way to craft development and conservation strategies that come from the communities they serve.